Alumni profile: Lei Chen

 While earning her PhD in statistics at MSU, Chen developed the skills and connections that led to a successful career in risk management.

-Chen is currently the head of lending fraud strategy for Consumer and Community Banking (CCB) at JPMorgan Chase.
-She is responsible for fraud strategy for CCB lending businesses (e.g. credit cards, auto loans and business banking lending).
-Prior to joining JPMorgan Chase, Chen was managing director and head of fraud management at Goldman Sachs.
+Currently, Chen serves as the Head of Lending Fraud Strategy for Consumer and Community Banking at JPMorgan Chase.
+She is responsible for fraud strategy for CCB lending businesses (e.g. credit cards, auto loans and business banking lending) by developing data driven strategy and tools to detect fraud more effectively and efficiently.
+Prior to joining JPMorgan Chase, Chen was Managing Director and Head of Fraud Management at Goldman Sachs.
 She also spent over 20 years in various roles at American Express.

 It all started at MSU ...

-Chen credits MSU for launching her career.
+Chen credits MSU for launching her career:

-As international students, Chen and her husband were paired with a host family who helped them appreciate American culture.
+As international students, Chen and her husband were paired with a host family who helped them embrace American culture.
 That family happened to be Fred Poston – former dean of the College of Agriculture and Natural Resources and vice president for operations and finance – and his wife, Charlotte.

 Curiosity has made a difference